Sam-Freitas/LightSaver/readme.md

 6. The script will then display progress bars and where all the data gets exported to

+7. Check the "Exported images" folder to double check output, and rerun with the "Use large blob fix" flag if necessary

 ------------------------------------------------------------------------------------------------

 # Usage: Data processing single sub-experiments individually (not recommended unless data is extremely noisy and "Bad_images_fix.m" must be used)